fieldtrip/website/getting_started/yokogawa.md

 {% include image src="/assets/img/getting_started/yokogawa/triggers2.png" width="300" %}

-zooming in even more using the matlab figure magnifying glass on the top left corner of one trigger event
+zooming in even more using the MATLAB figure magnifying glass on the top left corner of one trigger event

 	figure;
 	plot(data(161,1:10000,'.-');